pypa/pipx/README.md

 <a href="https://github.com/ambv/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

+pipx does two things.

-pipx makes trying a program as easy as
+It makes running the latest version of a program as easy as
 ```
 > pipx <binary>
 ```

-and installing a program globally as easy as
+and (safely) installing a program globally as easy as
 ```
 > pipx install <package>
 ```

-pipx has two modes of operation: running a binary or installing a package and making binaries available globally.

-It eliminates the tedium of creating and removing virtualenvs, and eliminates the temptation to run `sudo pip install ...` (you aren't doing that, are you? 😄).

 Notice that you **don't need execute any install commands to run the binary**.

+It eliminates the tedium of creating and removing virtualenvs, and removes the temptation to run `sudo pip install ...` (you aren't doing that, are you? 😄).

 As a user, this makes trying out binaries really easy.
 As a developer, this means you can simplify your deployment instructions to users since they can try or install your program painlessly.

 pipx lets you run Python programs with **no commitment** and no impact to your system, all while using best practices.
-For example, you can see help for black by running `pipx black --help`. pipx also has a feature to install Python packages in an isolated virtualenv and make their binaries globally available.
+For example, you can see help for any program by running `pipx black --help`.
+When you use pipx to install a Python package, you get the best of both worlds: the package's binaries become avilable globally, but it runs in an isolated virtualenv -- and can be **cleanly** installed or updated.

 ## usage
 ```